dbojan/howto/list_of_linux_distros.md

 carefully use gparted, or windows disk manager to partition disk before install. (shrink windows partition, add empty partition to install linux on)

+or install on another disk if you have it. choose in bios which to start first on boot.

 use ventoy to add multiple iso files to usb (erase usb/choose format to exfat file system type)

 ### playing games on linux